 2. It Removes Dirt And Dead Skin

 Brushing your dog is important to keep their coat healthy and glossy.
 But whenever you brush your dog, you’re doing more than just making them look nicer.

-Brushing them is a vital part of their health as you are also getting rid of external dirt, dead fur and skin cells, as well as dandruff that might otherwise stay stuck on your dog’s coat.
+Brushing them is a vital part of their health because you’re also getting rid of external dirt, dead fur and skin cells, and dandruff that might otherwise stay stuck on your dog’s coat.

 Another reason brushing your dog is important is that it stimulates natural oils in your dog’s fur.
 These oils spread throughout your dog’s coat when you brush them, which leaves them looking shiny and healthier.